Concerns and controversies at the 2020 Summer Olympics: Food waste

-Mass disposal of uneaten meals meant for staffs and volunteers, up to 130,000 lunch boxes, which accounted for 25% of total meals prepared, occurred between July 3 and August 3.
+Mass disposal of uneaten meals meant for staff and volunteers, up to 130,000 lunch boxes, which accounted for 25% of total meals prepared, occurred between 3 July and 3 August.
 It took about a month to reduce the waste.

 Chinese swimming team doping controversy

-On 20 April 2024, The New York Times revealed that 23 members of the Chinese swimming team tested positive for a performance enhancing drug called Trimetazidine seven months prior to the start of the games and were allowed to participate in the games with some of the swimmers winning medals.
+On 20 April 2024, The New York Times revealed that 23 members of the Chinese swimming team tested positive for the performance enhancing drug trimetazidine seven months prior to the start of the games and were allowed to participate in the games with some of the swimmers winning medals.
 Following the publication of the report, Travis Tygart, CEO of the United States Anti-Doping Agency, accused the World Anti-Doping Agency (WADA) and the China Anti-Doping Agency (CHINADA) of covering up doping by Chinese swimmers.
-In response to Tygart's comments, WADA stated that it "stands by the results of its rigorous scientific investigation" into the case and was "astonished by the outrageous, completely false and defamatory remarks while CHINADA stated that the reports were misleading and that the doping tests they conducted only found that the swimmers had only tested extremely low concentration of Trimetazidine which was due to contamination at the hotel they were residing at that time," although any amount of the substance constitutes a ban.
+In response to Tygart's comments, WADA stated that it "stands by the results of its rigorous scientific investigation" into the case and was "astonished by the outrageous, completely false and defamatory remarks while CHINADA stated that the reports were misleading and that the doping tests they conducted only found that the swimmers had only tested extremely low concentration of Trimetazidine which was due to contamination at the hotel they were residing at that time", although any amount of the substance is enough for a ban.
 In a second statement, Tygart accused both WADA and the CHINADA of not being transparent about the findings and keeping "clean athletes in the dark".
-WADA was accused of having a double-standard as Russian figure skater Kamila Valieva tested positive for TMZ and used the same excuse, but was immediately banned for four years.
+WADA was accused of having a double standard as Russian figure skater Kamila Valieva tested positive for TMZ and used the same excuse, but was immediately banned for four years.
 On 25 April 2024, WADA announced that Eric Cottier, a Swiss attorney, would launch an independent investigation into the matter, which also drew criticism since he was hand-picked by WADA.
 In May 2024, WADA announced that it hold an extraordinary meeting to discuss the doping case of the Chinese swimmers.

 During the 2024 Summer Olympics, British swimming star Adam Peaty questioned China's performances, alluding to the alleged cover-up of positive doping cases by Chinese swimmers, and expressing dissatisfaction with the World Anti-Doping Agency's efforts to combat cheating in sports.
 American swimmer Caeleb Dressel said the following emphasized the need to put trust in WADA and said that he was mainly focused on racing really tough, acknowledging that China were the better team.